Skip to content

 Reasons for Holes in Basil Leaves

-Especially with basil that is outdoors, slugs are among the most common culprits.
+Especially with basil that is outdoors, snails are among the most common culprits.
 They feed on the leaves at night, leaving large, irregular holes.
 A telltale sign: slime trails on the soil or the plant’s leaves.

 Aphids and Thrips